TANGO for Communication

 This communication skills module will have you slow down your communication so you can really focus on communicating directly and listening well.

-Like learning how to dance, learning effective communication can take work.
-You will take turns being the speaker and the listener, and then switch.
+learning effective communication can take work.
+You will take turns being the

 Use the Worksheet to better understand how the TANGO works.